-- 1. Submit Order Directing or Waiving Investigation (SDSC Form PR-63) to the probate department.
+- 1. SubmitComplete and submit the Order Directing or Waiving Investigation (SDSC Form PR-63) and Guardianship Questionnaire Estate (Confidential) (SDSC PR-064) to the probate department.
 Fill out order, check #3. - 2.
-Provide copy of the petition to probate department to initiate the investigation.
+Provide a copy of the petition to the probate department to initiate the investigation.